imDMK/DoubleJump/README.md

 - 🐌 Laggy code on big servers

 With **DoubleJump**, you get:

 ✅ Polished mechanics
 ✅ Premium support
 ✅ Professional code
 ✅ Total customization
 ✅ Constant updates

-> 💡 Join the servers flying high — powered by DoubleJump
+> 💡 Join the servers flying highly — powered by DoubleJump

 ---

 ## ❤️ Like What You See?

 ⭐ Leave a 5-star review
-📢 Share your server setup
-🎨 Show off your jump effects
+☕ Want to support development?
+[You can donate here](https://paypal.me/dominiksuliga)

-**Let’s elevate your server — literally. 🚀**
+**Let’s take your gameplay to the sky. 🚀**